 - It’s the base for a moist buttermilk cake

-Some pie recipes are better when you top them with whipped cream or serve them alongside a scoop of vanilla ice cream, like a cherry streusel pie or homemade apple pie, but buttermilk pie is at its best when served alone.
+Some pie recipes are better when you top them with whipped cream or serve them alongside a scoop of vanilla ice cream, but buttermilk pie is at its best when served alone.

 Making this pie is as easy as… well, pie!
 Everything gets whisked together in one bowl and poured into a partially-baked pie crust.
 Then it gets baked and cooled.
 No stirring in egg yolks to a hot milk mixture.
 If you want, you can top it with some fresh berries, but I like it as-is.
 Just cut a slice, grab a fork, and dig right in.